Submitting your abstract for a presentation

 We have a digital projector, screen, and PC laptop computer set up for each event.
 If you need other audio visual support, a white or smart board, etc., please specify.

 Online or in-person?
-Please specify whether you plan to attend this event in-person, or if you are requesting to present your work virtually via Zoom.
+Please specify whether you plan to attend this event in-person, or if remote presentations are permitted, you can request to present your work virtually via Zoom.
 (This will have impact on some of your audio-visual needs noted above.)

 Send your information by email, as an attachment, to office@cmiae.org.
 Title your email something like: “Abstract for Event X”.
 You will receive an email thanking you for the abstract within a couple of days.
 Call if you don’t receive this email.
 Here is an example of what we’d like you to send us for your abstract: